OpenDAoC/OpenDAoC-Core/README.md

 ## Building Your OpenDAoC Server Locally

-This section provides the commands necessary for both building and running am OpenDAoC server locally.
+This section provides the commands necessary for both building and running an OpenDAoC server locally.

 1. Launch the Terminal or PowerShell, navigate to the `/OpenDAoC-Core/` directory and type `dotnet build DOLLinux.sln`.
 This builds the OpenDAoC server on your machine. <!-- This may take several minutes to complete. -->
 2. If the build was successful, now enter the command `dotnet run --project CoreServer` to launch the server, making it accessible to player logins. <!-- This may take several minutes to complete. -->